Everything you need to know before writing a will

 If you’re a parent...

 Writing a will is the best way to have a say over what happens when you die.
-This is incredibly important if you have children under 18, as it allows you to state who you want to be their legal guardian if anything happens to you.
+This is very important if you have children under 18, as it allows you to state who you want to be their legal guardian if anything happens to you.
 Without a will, the courts could be left to decide who looks after them.

 If you’re a homeowner...

-Writing a will also allows you to set out how you want to divide up your estate, including any property or accounts you own.
+Writing a will allows you to set out how you want to divide up your estate, including any property or accounts you own.
 You can make an inventory of your assets and choose exactly how much you want people to inherit, helping to prevent any family disputes when you’re gone.

 What happens if you die without a will?